 “The railways here are very poor we came in like cattle trucks down here every time the train went over a joint in the line it made a jump like as if there was a brick in the way”

 The living conditions were another pain point: "We are in a tent … the first night we had twenty one in, hardly room to stir.
 It is up to the neck in muck.”

-The tragedy of these letters is that Hugh expresses his feeling that the war would be over soon.
-He hopes that it will be over before he has finished his Lewis gun course, so he doesn’t have to join the rest of his battalion on the front-line.
+The tragedy of these letters is that Hugh expresses his feeling that the war will be over soon.
+He hopes that it will be over before he has finished his Lewis gun course, so he doesn’t have to join the rest of his battalion on the frontline.

 Hugh’s final letter, dated just 5 days before his death, is one of his most affectionate.
 He writes about being with his friends and receiving letters from those back home.